Written & Directed by Joss Whedon

 - Drop the Hammer: Buffy takes Anya's suggestion and wields Olaf's enchanted warhammer against Glory.

 - Eldritch Location: As the portal opens, a bolt of blue lightning hits a building, transforming it into an alien structure whose walls are infested with Eldritch Abominations struggling to free themselves.

-- Excuse Me Coming Through: Willow/Tara clear a path for Spike through Glory's minions using telekinesis.
+- Excuse Me, Coming Through!: Willow/Tara clear a path for Spike through Glory's minions and the crazies using telekinesis.

 - Final Speech: Buffy whispers her final words into Dawn's ear before jumping into the portal.
 We hear it as a voiceover accompanying the visuals of Buffy's Heroic Sacrifice.

 - For Xander knocking Glory for six with a wrecking ball.Xander: I'm also a swell bowler.

 - For Giles killing Ben to destroy Glory after Buffy spares him.Giles: I've sworn to protect this sorry world, and sometimes that means saying and doing... what other people can't.
 What they shouldn't have to.

 - When Xander first floats the possibility of killing Ben, the only person to even answer is Giles, who doesn't actually object to the act itself but simply points out that it's unlikely they'll be able to get to Ben this close to the ritual.

 - As the gang is leaving the Magic Box, Tara points at Giles and says "You're a killer!
 This has all been set down..." as if she knows that he is the only one with it in him to kill Ben.

 - For Xander knocking Glory for six with a wrecking ball.